LMADoneur/FiveFrance_Traduction/README.md

 **FR** Utilise le bouton *Clone or Download* ou utilise *Downgit*

-## I'm a developper and I don't speak french, or other languages.
+## I'm a developer and I don't speak french, or other languages.
 Please help me!

 Simply contact one of the translator above and we will make translations for your ressource.